Configuring an Azure Container for Loading Data¶

 Storage Blob Data Contributorgrants read and write access.
 This allows loading data from or unloading data to files staged in the storage account.

 Search for the Snowflake service principal.
 This is the identity in the AZURE_MULTI_TENANT_APP_NAME property in the DESC STORAGE INTEGRATION output (in Step 1).
+Search for the string before the underscore in the AZURE_MULTI_TENANT_APP_NAME property.

 It can take an hour or longer for Azure to create the Snowflake service principal requested through the Microsoft request page in this section.
 If the service principal is not available immediately, we recommend waiting an hour or two and then searching again.